You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Cochrane's legal basis for processing these data:

-Storing data in online storage systems and databases (such as Archie) Contract – the individual agrees that Cochrane can store and use their data when they create a Cochrane Account
+Storing data in online storage systems and databases (such as CRM, RevMan) Contract – the individual agrees that Cochrane can store and use their data when they create a Cochrane Account

 Sending marketing emails such as central newsletters and event invitations